moosa-r/rbioapi/README.md

 # Changing the options

-To provide more control, multiple options have been implemented.
+To give users greater control, rbioapi offers multiple configurable options.
 See the manual of `rba_options()` function for a full description of available options.
 In short, some of the options will govern rbioapi’s connection with servers (e.g. timeout, retry) and some of the options will modify your experience with rbioapi (e.g. verbose, diagnostics, save_file).
 There are two ways that you may use to change any option.
 Also, you can get table of available rbioapi options and their current values by calling `rba_options()`without any argument:

 ``` r
 rba_options()